Consumer Medicine Information

 500 mg tablets

-White, round, biconvex, film-coated and engraved "FAM" over "500" on one side and "APO" on the other side.
+White, oval, biconvex, film-coated and engraved "FAM500" on one side and "APO" on

 Not all strengths, pack types and/or pack sizes may be available